Co-occurring Disorders Integrated Treatment ·

-David Burke is a Northern California based skilled interventionist who can get help for loved ones before health or career suffers.
-David works primarily with clients in Silicon Valley and the Bay Area; including the cities of San Jose, Palo Alto, Mountain View, Los Altos, Los Altos Hills, Stanford, Menlo Park, Sacramento and surrounding areas.
+We work with interventions primarily with clients in Silicon Valley and the Bay Area; including the cities of San Jose, Palo Alto, Mountain View, Los Altos, Los Altos Hills, Stanford, Menlo Park, Sacramento and surrounding areas.

 Addiction can stress family and personal relationships to the breaking point.
 This impacts home and work life, family unity, mental health, physical health, finances, and overall relationship dynamics.
 Coping with addiction of a loved one can put family and friends under unusual stress.
 Normal routines are constantly being interrupted by unexpected or even frightening kinds of experiences.
 This is a part of living with problematic alcohol and other drug use.
 In addition, what is being said often doesn’t match up with what you may sense.
 Or, what you may be seeing right in front of your eyes.

 Functional Addiction and High-Functioning Addicts